woodrow-t/backend/README.md

 Unlike most labs, for this one you will submit your work by **making a pull request**.
 If a pull request has not been performed up until now then the instructor will walk the class through performing one at the completion of this readme.

-Use this repo to include both the frontend and backend servers.
-The frontend server should be placed in a folder named **client** and the backend server should be created at the root of this repo.
+This repo should be used as the backed server.

+Create another repo for the Frontend and add a link to that repo when you make the Pull request.

 ## Requirements